sveltejs/cli/documentation/docs/30-add-ons/99-community.md

 ### Entry points

-The CLI will look for the `./sv` entry point, and a fallback to `.` if not found.
+The CLI looks for `./sv` first.
+If that is not found, it defaults to the `.` entry point.
 This means you have two options:

 1. **Default export** (for a dedicated add-on package):